buildpacks/rfcs/text/0000-kpack-donation-to-cnb.md

 #### RFC process

-Once the migration is completed, [kpack](https://github.com/pivotal/kpack/) will follow the [RFC process](https://github.com/buildpacks/rfcs) stablished in CNB project for any new RFC created in the project.
+Once the migration is completed, [kpack](https://github.com/pivotal/kpack/) will follow the [RFC process](https://github.com/buildpacks/rfcs) and [RFC template](https://github.com/buildpacks/rfcs/blob/main/0000-template.md) stablished in CNB project for any new RFC created in the project.

 ##### Existing RFC